zthun/zpubsub/README.md

 Event Aggregation is your typical events.
 It's some component in your application telling every other component that something has happened.
 Command is when a component tells other components to do something.
 The response to a command can be a simple verification or an object that describes information about what happened as a result.
 The Request/Receive pattern is when a component requests information from somewhere in your application.
 It does not care where the information comes from, only that it receives the information it needs.

-#### Change Log
-2.0.1 - Updated the documentation.
-Whoops.

-2.0.0 - Updated the source for neatness.
-This module now depends on znamespace and, when built, will include it in the final build.
-The
-        file is also now located in the dist folder as zpubsub.all.js instead of bin/zpubsub.js

-1.0.0 - Start Version

 #### Dependencies
 In order to build the module, you will need to install the following apps: